Shonan Adela: 2014: two-year-old season

 Shonan Adela began her racing career by finishing a close second to the colt Navion in a 1600-metre event over 1600 metres at Niigata Racecourse on 3 August.
 After a two-month break she returned for a maiden race over the same distance at Tokyo Racecourse and recorded her first success as she won from Meisho Sawayaka and sixteen others.
 The filly followed up in the Karamatsu Sho over 1400 metres at the same track, winning by half a length from the colt Daitokyo.

 At Hanshin Racecourse on 14 December Shonan Adela was stepped up to Grade 1 class for the Hanshin Juvenile Fillies, Japan's most prestigious race for two-year-old females, and started at odds of 8.8/1.
 Roca was made favourite ahead of Let's Go Donki, Caught Charmant (Rindo Sho) and Kokorono Ai (Artemis Stakes) in an eighteen-runner field.
 Ridden by Masayoshi Ebina Shonan Adela started slowly and raced towards the rear of the field before making a forward move on the final turn.
 She was switched to the outside in the straight and produced a strong late run to catch Let's Go Donki in the final strides and win by half a length.
 Ebina commented "She didn't break well, but I decided to keep cool and take this opportunity to race her from a little further back than usual.
 Just as I had anticipated, she had a great late speed and although she was a bit green when crowded by other fillies, we were able to come out following the runner-up for a clear run.
 I knew that she could make it once we hit the gas".

 In January 2015 Shonan Adela was named Best Two-Year-Old Filly at the JRA Awards for 2014, being the unanimous choice of the 285 voters.

 Later career

 After being kept off the track by injury for the spring and summer of 2015, Shonan Adela was expected to begin her second season in the Rose Stakes in September but sustained a leg fracture in training and missed the rest of the season.

 Shonan Adela belatedly returned for the Victoria Mile in 2016 at Tokyo on 15 May.
 Running for the first time in seventeen months, she started a 34/1 outsider and came home sixteenth of the eighteen runners, seventeen lengths behind the winner Straight Girl.
 On her only other start of the year she finished sixth behind Win Full Bloom in a Listed race at Fukushima Racecourse on 24 July.
 The mare returned for one final run in April 2017 when she finished last of the sixteen runners behind Logi Chalice in the Grade 3 Lord Derby Challenge Trophy at Nakayama Racecourse.

+Racing form

+Below data is based on data available on JBIS Search and netkeiba.com.